RedSponge/obsidian-grid-tables/README.md

 ## Disclaimers

 - _This plugin is still in very early stages of development!
 Things may break or be buggy!_
 - _I am not a frontend developer.
 I have no idea what I'm doing.
 The plugin's code is, to put it mildly, abhorrent.
-Any PRs and suggestions are more than welcome_.
+Any PRs or suggestions are more than welcome_.

 ## What is this plugin?
 This plugin aims to provide a replacement for vanilla Obsidian tables' biggest shortcoming (in my opinion): lacking proper multiline support.
 The plugin solves this issue by opting for a different (yet still plaintext) table format: